tuutti/sendwithus/README.md

 #### 1. Through the UI (/admin/config/services/sendwithus)

-This should be enough for most of the cases.
+This should cover most of the cases.

 See [examples](examples/) for examples.